skypilot-org/skypilot/docs/source/reference/config.rst

     # Reserved capacity (optional).
     #
-    # Whether to prioritize locations with reservations when provisioning
+    # Whether to prioritize reserved instance types/locations (considered as 0
-    # clusters on GCP.
-This is useful when you have "automatically consumed"
-    # reservations in your GCP project and want to prioritize them over
-    # on-demand resources.
+    # cost) in the optimizer.
     #
+    # If you have "automatically consumed" reservations in your GCP project:
+    # Setting this to true guarantees the optimizer will pick any matching
+    # reservation and GCP will auto consume your reservation, and setting to
+    # false means optimizer uses regular, non-zero pricing in optimization (if
+    # by chance any matching reservation is selected, GCP still auto consumes
+    # the reservation).
+    #
+    # If you have "specifically targeted" reservations (set by the
+    # `specific_reservations` field below): This field will automatically be set
+    # to true.
+    #
     # Default: false.
-    prioritize_reservation_locations: false
+    prioritize_reservations: false
     #
     # The "specifically targeted" reservations to be considered when provisioning
     # clusters on GCP.
 SkyPilot will automatically prioritize this reserved